ordina-jworks/ordina-jworks.github.io/_posts/2018-01-05-Gauge-automated-testing.md

 Others may be supported by the community like JavaScript.
 You can define steps written in either one of those languages.
 These are the actual tests and can be identified by a sentence you can choose yourself.
-By combining these sentences, you can write test scenarios which are written in MarkDown.
+By combining these sentences, you can write test scenarios which are written in Markdown.
 That means you don't need any programming experience to write test scenarios.
 You could create some sort of dictionary with the step sentences that others can use for the scenarios or the other way around.
 In other words, anyone is able to read and write test scenarios.